 – If you need your own car, moving away from fossil fuel vehicles to electric vehicles (EVs) is a good move for air pollution and carbon emissions.
 Read more about the embedded carbon in EVs here, and check out the South West EV Owners Group for advice, events and inspiration.

 - In our pop-up exhibition in March 2022, we showed a summary of these local actions / sources of inspiration (see right).
 You can download and print this here.

-- We also displayed the UN ActNow poster in the pop-up – you can find out more about their campaign and access more information and inspiration here.
-The posters can be downloaded here.
+- We also referred to the UN ActNow campaign – you can find out more about their campaign and access more information and inspiration here.

 - Our simple home energy and carbon audit might be helpful to quantify how much energy and water you use at home, and how you could make savings.
 You just need your energy + water bills!